 - 1 Person, Full Day (6 hours)*: $423

 *Some lesson arrangements require that a second instructor assist.

-*New students meet their instructor at Spruce Camp for a 15 minute consultation at the start of the lesson.
+*New students meet their instructor for a 15 minute consultation at the start of the lesson.

 Do I Need an Adaptive Lesson?
 Our General Eligibility Criteria for Skiers and Riders taking lessons at Stowe Ski and Snowboard School may help you determine whether the student’s needs can best be met through a group lesson, a private lesson, or an adaptive lesson.

 ESSENTIAL ELIGIBILITY REQUIREMENTS

 The following Essential Eligibility Criteria (EEC) provide staff and guests information to make objective assessments when determining whether a guest can meet the EECs necessary for participation in the sports of skiing or snowboarding.